 - 1. Return to floor plan view. - 2.
-Select 3D> Create Perspective View> Full Camera in and create a 3D view.
+Select 3D> Create Perspective View> Full Camera 1 and create a 3D view.

 3. In the camera view, use the Move, Orbit and Tilt Camera tools available in the 3D menu to adjust the view to your liking.
-See "Editing 3D Views" on page 725 of the Reference Manual.
+See "Editing 3D Views" on page 727 of the Reference Manual.

-4. Select 3D> Camera View Options> Final View to redraw the view at a higher quality according to your settings in the Preferences dialog.
-See "Previews vs Final Views" on page 741 of the Reference Manual.

-5. Select File> Send to Layout to open the Send to Layout dialog.
-When perspective views are sent to layout, the options are limited because these views are sent as static images rather than dynamic views.
+- 4. Select 3D> Camera View Options> Final View at a higher quality according to your settings in the Preferences dialog.
+See "Previews vs Final Views" on page 743 of the Reference Manual. - 5.
+Select File> Send to Layout 🕎 to open the Send to Layout dialog.